PolarBearITS/smasher-stats/README.md

       -t --threshold <place>   Tournaments where the smasher placed worse will have their names displayed
-      -y --year <year>         Specified year used in conjunction with -c -c --comparison <str>    What comparison string to use when comparing the date to -y -g --game <game>         Specified game to get tournament results for [default: Melee] Possible comparison strings:
+      -y --year <year>         Specified year used in conjunction with -c -c --comparison "<str>"  What comparison string to use when comparing the date to -y -g --game <game>         Specified game to get tournament results for [default: Melee] Possible comparison strings: